What is neonatal respiratory distress syndrome?

 - grunting while breathing

 If a doctor suspects RDS, they’ll order lab tests to rule out infections that could cause breathing problems.
 They’ll also order a chest X-ray to examine the lungs.
 A blood gas analysis will check oxygen levels in the blood.

 When an infant is born with RDS and symptoms are immediately apparent, the infant is usually admitted to a neonatal intensive care unit (NICU).

 The three main treatments for RDS are:

 - surfactant replacement therapy

 - a ventilator or nasal continuous positive airway pressure (NCPAP) machine

 - oxygen therapy

 Surfactant replacement therapy gives an infant the surfactant they lack.
 The therapy delivers the treatment through a breathing tube.
 This ensures it goes into the lungs.
 After receiving the surfactant, the doctor will connect the infant to a ventilator.
 This provides extra breathing support.
 They may need this procedure several times, depending on the severity of the condition.

 The infant may also receive ventilator treatment alone for breathing support.
 A ventilator involves placing a tube down into the windpipe.
 The ventilator then breathes for the infant.
 A less invasive breathing support option is a nasal continuous positive airway pressure (NCPAP) machine.
 This administers oxygen through the nostrils by a small mask.

-Oxygen therapy delivers oxygen to the infant’s organs.
+Oxygen therapy delivers oxygen to the infant’s organs via the lungs.
 Without adequate oxygen, the organs don’t function properly.
 A ventilator or NCPAP can administer oxygen.
+In the mildest cases, oxygen can be given without a ventilator or nasal CPAP machine.

 Preventing premature delivery lowers the risk of neonatal RDS.
 To reduce the risk of premature delivery, get consistent prenatal care throughout pregnancy and avoid smoking, illicit drugs, and alcohol.

 If a premature delivery is likely, the mother may receive corticosteroids.
 These drugs promote faster lung development and production of surfactant, which is very important to fetal lung function.

 Neonatal RDS may get worse over the first few days of a baby’s life.
 RDS can be fatal.
 There may also be long-term complications due to either receiving too much oxygen or because organs lacked oxygen.
 Complications can include: